 Handling staff matters

-A matter personal to a member of staff that is being considered by a meeting of [Council] OR [the (Personnel) committee] is subject to standing order 11.
+A matter personal to a member of staff that is being considered by a meeting of [the (Personnel) committee] is subject to standing order 11.

 Subject to the Council’s policy regarding absences from work, the Council’s most senior member of staff shall notify the chairman of [the (Personnel ) committee] or, if he is not available, the vice-chairman (if there is one) of [the (Personnel ) committee] of absence occasioned by illness or other reason and that person shall report such absence to [the (Personnel ) committee] at its next meeting.